Frequently Asked Questions (FAQs)

 Find the primary care physician that best fits you and your family’s unique healthcare needs.

-We also contract with hundreds of other medical providers.
 Our healthcare alliance of physicians, hospitals, and other healthcare professionals is always expanding.

 What Bay Area Counties Does Canopy Health Cover?